 A map of vaccine provider locations is available on the vaccination provider tab of the Alabama COVID-19 Vaccine Distribution Dashboard.
 Find a COVID-19 vaccine clinic near you by texting your zip code to 438829 or visit https://www.vaccines.gov/

 Find a provider near you on the dashboard’s provider tab

 Federal Retail Pharmacy Program

-As of Thursday, Feb.
-11, the vaccine also is available at select chain pharmacies and independent pharmacy networks nationwide under a federal program.
+Since Feb.
+11, 2021, vaccines have been available at select chain pharmacies and independent pharmacy networks nationwide under a federal program.
 The independent pharmacy networks include Good Neighbor and Health Mart pharmacies.
 Check your pharmacy’s website to find out if vaccine is available.
-Nine CVS pharmacies were added to the program Thursday, Feb.
-24. The CVS locations are in Bayou La Batre, Camden, Evergreen, Greensboro, Jackson, Lanett, Moulton, Tuskegee and Union Springs.
-Seventy-four Walmart pharmacies in Alabama have about 200 doses available per store weekly by appointment only.
-Vaccine provided through this federal public-private partnership goes directly to the partner pharmacies and is not part of Alabama’s allocation of vaccines.
+Vaccines provided through this federal public-private partnership goes directly to the partner pharmacies and is not part of Alabama’s allocation of vaccines.

-In his weekly vaccine update Feb.
-19, State Health Officer Scott Harris said Alabama has issued quarantine guidance for vaccinated individuals that corresponds with guidance issued by the Centers for Disease Control.
+On June 16, Alabama’s state health officer issued updated quarantine guidance for vaccinated individuals that corresponds with guidance issued by the Centers for Disease Control.
 The state health officer determines the quarantine options for Alabama.